IDS and Open Access

 Since 1968 the IDS Bulletin has been an integral part of IDS’ research uptake and engagement strategy, covering the major themes and influencing debates within international development.
 Each thematic issue is edited by IDS Research Fellow(s), drawing on contributions from within IDS and its global network of partners and collaborators.

-This new Open Access IDS Bulletin is supported by robust editorial and peer review processes with an Editorial Steering Group made up of IDS Research Fellows from its key research areas, plus an advisory body to provide oversight.
-Issue Editors have been drawn from across the IDS community, including partners in the global south, and a small in-house production team who provide a high quality publication available digitally for free.
+This Open Access journal is published under a Creative Commons licence, with both new and archive content freely available.
+It is supported by robust editorial and peer review processes with an Editorial Steering Group made up of IDS Research Fellows from its key research areas, plus an external advisory body to provide oversight.
+Issue Editors are drawn from across the IDS community, including partners in the global south, with a small in-house editorial team undertaking production and digital publication.

 We welcome feedback on our approach to Open Access